Labour fails to make gains in string of marginal councils

 “I’ve heard a lot more about potholes than about the Windrush [scandal] on the doorstep,” he said.

 While few London councils have so far declared expectations have diminished that Labour are going to triumph in traditional Tory strongholds.
-While Labour have made gains in Wandsworth LBC, the party’s hopes have receded that they can win the council.
+While Labour made gains in Wandsworth LBC, the party’s hopes soon receded that they could win the council.

 The Conservatives are predicted to easily retain Westminster City Council whose leader Nickie Aiken told the BBC that there was no Tory bloodbath in the capital because the electorate were concerned with “bins, not Brexit”.